universalsequencing/tellysis/README.md

 ## Tell-Link

 Tell-Link is the _de novo_ assembly pipeline for TELL-Seq linked reads.
 It takes the output reads in FASTQ format from Tell-Read pipeline as input.
+The pipeline builds barcode-aware assembly graph, assembles contigs and performs scaffolding.

 ## Setup